-• Goldwyn 6th Form Jo Chessum, Assistant Principal - SENCo If the concerns cannot be resolved through informal discussion, parents or carers should contact the Centre Manager for further discussion and, if necessary, information about the Goldwyn Complaints Policy.
+If the concerns cannot be resolved through informal discussion, parents or carers should contact the Head of Centre for further discussion and, if necessary, information about the Goldwyn Complaints Policy.

 A copy of the Complaints Procedure can be found on the School's website at www.goldwyn.kent.sch.uk or requested from the Main Office on 01233 622958.